How to optimise your content for featured snippets

 In other words, Google’s algorithm picks what it thinks is the most ‘suitable’ answer, but that’s completely open to interpretation.
 They’ve been keeping their cards close to their chest on how this actually works too, so there have been a lot of theories floating around.

 Before we put on our tin foil hats and dream up conspiracies here, we’re going to deep dive into what makes content snipp-able.
 How?
-Well, we used expert sources, looked at commonalities between some featured snippets with the data and research available, and asked our resident SEO expert Eoghan O’Sullivan for his thoughts.
+Well, we used expert sources, looked at commonalities between some featured snippets with the data and research available.

 Answer Your Persona’s Queries